dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 <span class='purple'>An Adversarial Example is an example that has been carefully computed to be misclassified.
 To make a new image indistinguishable to human obeserver from original image.
 Adversaries can craftily manipulate legitimate inputs, which may be imperceptible to human eye, but can force a trained model to produce incorrect outputs.</span>

 <span class='green'>I-know-nothing:</span> So what is really going on? *Did the classifier cheat with us the same way Clever hans did?
 Are there any other methods which we can cheat?
 Is there any way to defend this cheating?
-Is it only in images or also in other tasks such as NLP and RL?* This cheating can really put the state of the art classifier in a very difficult position as to *Are they really state of the art(SOTA) in classification?*.
-If someone misuses these techniques in fooling the classifier, this certainly has some serious after effects.
+Is it only in images or also in other tasks such as NLP and RL?* This cheating can really put the state of the art classifier in a very difficult position as to *Are they really state of the art(SOTA) in classification?* What if someone misuses these techniques of fooling the classifier, this certainly has some serious after effects.

 <span class='red'>I-know-everything:</span> That is certainly true.
 This issue of adversarial example does put the mark on SOTA classifier really in a jeopardy! <span class='purple'>Are they really good as they claim, beating humans?</span>